justmarkham/kaggle-allstate/allstate-paper.md

 1. **Missing values:**
 	* risk_factor was NA is 36.1% of the training set and 38.0% of the test set.
 As a predictor that I considered potentially useful, I decided to impute the risk_factor for those customers using a linear regression model based on other customer characteristics.
 	* C_previous and duration_previous were NA for 2.8% of the training set and 4.9% of the test set.
 I decided that those NA values were probably indicative of new customers, and thus I imputed values of 0 for duration_previous and "none" (a categorical variable) for C_previous.
 	* location was NA for 0.3% of the test set.
-I decided to impute the location using ??? (not done yet)
+I decided to impute the location for each customer by copying the location from another customer in the same state.

 2. **Unique plans:**
 	* Out of the 2,304 possible combinations of the 7 options, the training set included 1,809 unique plans and the test set included 1,596 unique plans.
 The union between those two sets included 1,878 unique plans, indicating that the test set contained 69 plans that were in the test set but never appeared in the training set.